How to Build a Shed From Scratch (Beginners Step-by-Step DIY Guide)

 • Boards can be cut using a circular saw.

-OSb board for the shed roof first
+OSB board for the shed roof first

 You can use a ladder to climb onto the roof.

-DIY shed roof boarded
+DIY shed roof boarded with OSB

-4.4 Securing the Shed Roof Felt
+4.4 Securing the Roof Felt

 You will require 2 x 10m rolls to cover the roof.